 U.S. citizens may enter Panama without a visa and remain in the country as a tourist for a maximum of 180 days per trip.
 If you wish to stay longer than 180 days, you need to seek permission to remain in the country.
 Tourists must present a return trip ticket or fare back to their home country or next destination upon arrival.
 Airlines strictly enforce these laws (as they would incur any cost of deportation should they allow you in the country and you remain illegally).

 Panama offers the most cost-effective, hassle-free invest-for-residency program available anywhere in the world today.
-With an investment of US$300,000 in real estate, CDs, or any combination thereof, $US160,000 in a business, or US$80,000 in reforestation, Panama will grant you residency.
+With an investment of US$300,000 (until October 2022 or US$500,000 after) in real estate, US$160,000 in a business, or US$80,000 in an approved reforestation project regulated by the Ministry of the Environment (MINSA), Panama will grant you residency.

 For further information such as requirements, documents needed, and help with your visa application, we recommend contacting a Panamanian lawyer.

 The government of Panama has historically allowed any adult over 18 years of age who could show proof of a monthly pension of any kind to qualify for a pensionado, or retirement, visa.
-If you receive a pension from any government entity, social security, Armed Forces, or a private company that pays you a guaranteed pension for a lifetime, you qualify (US$1,000 per month and an additional US$250 for each dependant).
+You can apply if you receive a pension from any government entity, social security, Armed Forces, or a private company that pays you a guaranteed pension for a lifetime (US$1,000 per month and an additional US$250 for each dependant).